shwezhu/shwezhu.github.io/content/post/networking/002-host-file-dns-stub-resolver.md

 nameserver 127.0.0.53
 ```

-Here `127.0.0.53` is the DNS server address, you can also manually change it to the IP of any DNS server (for example, change it to the famous Google DNS 8.8.8.8).
+`127.0.0.53` is the DNS server address, you can also manually change it to the IP of any DNS server (for example, change it to the famous Google DNS 8.8.8.8).

 `127.x.x.x` are loopback addresses that point to the local machine and are bound to the ***"lo"*** (loopback) network device.
 So who is this DNS server `127.0.0.53`?